Selling a house or an apartment: what are the mandatory steps?

 13 December 2021

 The sale of a property is not a trivial transaction and requires you, as a seller, a certain number of preliminary steps and obligations of all kinds.
-Below is a full point to see more clearly!
+Below is a complete update to make it clearer!

-The seller's obligation to informThis is the main constraint that weighs on the seller: to provide transparent and complete information to the buyer concerning the property offered for sale.
+The seller's obligation to informThis is the main constraint on the seller : to provide transparent and complete information to the buyer about the property for sale.
 Concretely, this translates into different steps to be taken.

 Respect of the sales agreementIn addition to his duty to provide complete and fair information, the seller is bound from the signing of the sales agreement, and undertakes by this act to transfer the property concerned, at the agreed price and under the conditions provided for in the contract.
 This therefore means that he can no longer retract or sell to another buyer.
 He must also clear the house of his furniture and personal items before the date of the transaction.